 Kent first whisked Joanne off her feet during a rumba at the Cardiff University Latin and Ballroom Dance Club in 1996.

-Coral recently joined the team as JEMS® Co-ordinator and Joanne’s PA in the UK, following a five-year career break.
+Coral joined the team as JEMS® Administrator and Joanne’s PA following a five-year career break.
 Before that she exercised her considerable organisational skills as a Senior Project Manager at London Business School and Training Programmes Manager for the Education Department at the Royal College of Physicians.
 When she’s not making magical JEMS® things happen, Coral enjoys moving beautifully in the swimming pool, spending time with her two young children and singing pop songs in a local mums’ choir.